BIOS5115 – Current Research in Natural History

 • Be able to effectively present scientific research.
 As part of the course students will attend a training course in scientific communication, attend scientific talks that they must critically review a subset of, and give formal presentations on their own research at an NHM-wide organized symposium organized specifically for students and non-permanent research staff.

 • Be able to extract relevant information from research not directly in the student’s own research field.
-By attending a variety of different seminars and scientific talks, students will be introduced to research not directly in their field, and be challenged to think about how these research talks/scientific papers may have direct/indirect applications in their own research, either through the methods/theories introduced, or even whether the systems/scientific questions presented may also be interesting in their own line of research.
+By attending a variety of different seminars and scientific talks, students will be introduced to research beyond their specialization and challenged to consider how these talks and papers may have direct or indirect applications to their own research.
+This could be through the methods or theories introduced, or the systems and scientific questions presented that may also be relevant to their line of research.

 • Gain experience in leading scientific events.
-By organizing seminars with the support of other PIs at NHM, the students will gain experience in leading scientific paper discussions.??
+By organizing seminars with the support of other Principal Investigators (PIs) at NHM, the students will gain experience in leading scientific paper discussions.??

 • Learn efficient and critical scientific reading.
-Learn to read scientific papers for their stated hypotheses, whether the methods chosen are appropriate for exploring these hypotheses, and critically analyze the data interpretations and conclusions drawn from these.
+Develop the scills to read scientific papers for their stated hypotheses, assess whether the methods chosen are appropriate for exploring these hypotheses, and critically analyze the data interpretations and conclusions drawn from these.

 Admission to the course